Keting Chen Is Researching Preschool-Age Children’s Numeracy; Erin Hamel Is Focusing on Non-Contact Time for Early Childhood Teachers

 The Buffett Early Childhood Institute has awarded one-year grants to two University of Nebraska doctoral students through a pioneering fellowship program.

-The two students are Keting Chen and Erin Hamel, both human sciences students in the Department of Child, Youth, and Family Studies at the University of Nebraska ΜΆ Lincoln.
+The two students are Keting Chen and Erin Hamel, both human sciences students in the Department of Child, Youth, and Family Studies at the University of Nebraska ̶ Lincoln.

-The Buffett Institute Graduate Scholars program provides financial support and mentoring and is designed to foster the growth of diverse, exceptional graduate students conducting research about young children and their families.
 The program, now in its fifth year, is the first financial support program for doctoral students who have reached Ph.D. candidacy at the University of Nebraska that focuses on young children and their development.

 Each student will receive up to $25,000 to support scholarly research that benefits young children.

-Keting, of Shanghai, China, is exploring how the home numeracy environments and child care numeracy environments are associated with preschool-age children’s numeracy skills.
 Her study will identify important aspects of early numeracy environments (e.g., parents’ and teachers’ knowledge about early math and frequency of numeracy activities) that associate with children’s development of numeracy skills.
 The findings may also help to determine ways to support parents and educators in their early numeracy practices.

 Her faculty mentors are Drs.
 Amy R. Napoli and Julia C. Torquati.